data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 ## Possible direction for implementation

-### Rough prototypes
+### Rough initial prototypes (historical)

-The `cuDFDataFrame`, `cuDFColumn` and `cuDFBuffer` sketched out by @kkraus14 [here](https://github.com/data-apis/dataframe-api/issues/29#issuecomment-685123386) seems to be in the right direction.
+The `cuDFDataFrame`, `cuDFColumn` and `cuDFBuffer` sketched out by @kkraus14 [here](https://github.com/data-apis/dataframe-api/issues/29#issuecomment-685123386) looked like it was in the right direction.

 [This prototype](https://github.com/wesm/dataframe-protocol/pull/1) by Wes McKinney was the first attempt, and has some useful features.

-TODO: work this out after making sure we're all on the same page regarding requirements.

 ### Relevant existing protocols